 Does iTunes allow podcasts containing advertising or sponsorship?

 Can I sell my podcast in the iTunes Store?

 No. Podcasts cannot be sold via the iTunes Store.
 Podcasts requiring an external username or password are prohibited.

 Can I password-protect my podcast?

 iTunes client application supports Basic and Digest Authorisation, but the iTunes Store does not list password-protected podcasts.

 Do I need an iTunes account to submit a podcast?

 Yes.
 You must sign in with a valid iTunes Store account to submit a podcast.
 Your account will not be charged.

 How do I determine the number of subscribers to my podcast?

-Podcasts are hosted on your server or by a third party you designate.
-The iTunes Store is acting as a directory, similar in function to a web directory.
+Podcasts are hosted on your server or a third party you designate.
+The iTunes store is acting as a directory, similar in function to a web directory.
+Furthermore, the iTunes client application does not report podcast download or unsubscribe information to the iTunes Store or any third party.
 Consequently, the iTunes Store does not provide subscription or download figures.